geometalab/osmaxx/README.md

 `docker rmi -f $(docker images -q)`

-*WARNING*: This removes all containers/images on the machine.
+*WARNING*: This removes all containers/images on the machine and is discouraged in production.